lindolan/introductionHtmlCssJs/README.md

 Add a google font to your project and add to the headings

 ## 6 (css)
-Make the heart beat with a keyframe animation
+Animate the heart with a keyframe animation

 ## 7 (css)
-Make sure the website looks good in mobile using media queries
+Make sure the website is responsive using media queries

 ## 8 (Js)
 A. Print "Hello world" in the console when the page is loaded.